Skip to main content

 My experience at the Make a Difference Boot Camp - Days 4 and 5

-Are you ready for some more "Volkert" action?
+Are you ready for some more Bootcamp action?
 Well, I certainly am, as it's time to have some more business idea fun in part 2 of the "Make a Difference Boot Camp" series!
 If you haven't yet read my story on the first three days of this amazing event, please check it out here: Days 1 to 3.

 As you will notice throughout this post, the theme of Days 4 and 5 is all about marketing and advertising.